This post was updated March 9, 2021

-So you’ve decided you want to do something to help senior citizens in your community, but you’re not sure where to start.
+So you’ve decided you want to do something to help older people in your community, but you’re not sure where to start.
 Here are five ways to get the ball rolling.

 There are several senior-focused nonprofit organizations in San Diego that are always in need of volunteers.

 - Most senior centers in San Diego County have limited staff and depend on volunteers to serve meals, teach classes, and lead activities.
-You can find a senior center in your area by checking the directories here and here.
-Stop by and ask about volunteer opportunities that might be a fit for you.
+You can find a senior center in your area by searching our interactive map.
+Call and ask about volunteer opportunities that might be a fit for you.
+(Most senior centers are currently closed to in-person activities due to COVID, but there are still safe, socially-distanced and virtual opportunities to help out.)

 - You can also apply with Serving Seniors, which will match your special skills and interests with the right volunteer opportunity in one of their health and wellness programs.
 Many are run out of the Gary & Mary West Senior Wellness Center, which may be convenient if you live or work downtown.